joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ## Beneficial Effects
 There are several beneficial effects:

-1. Most concretely, once the students understood the system of attendance, the number of students in the room increased from 45 at the start of the course to consistently 50 or above during February, making this a rare case of a module where the attendance increases during the term.⁰
+1. During the pilot, once the students understood the system of attendance, the number of students in the room increased from 45 at the start of the course to consistently 50 or above during February, making this a rare case of a module where the attendance increases during the term.⁰  During the more serious implementation I maintained a much higher (real) percentage of student attendance than other (spot-checked) lectures.
 2. The objective was to be able to find out which students were attending lectures so that I could tell (along with other sources of information) which groups of students were disengaging from the lectures.
 I was able to analyze the information and find several groups that I needed to contact, and I’ve put appropriate measures in place.
 3. It's nice to contextualise emails from students: a regularly attending student might get a different response from a continually absent one (even if that's "This is a short version of the answer, come and see me after the lecture if it is unclear")
 4. The most useful feature is this: you can have a laptop open in the lecture that shows a complete map with the names of the students where they are sitting.
 Suddenly it’s much easier to say “Okay, I’ll take the question from Stripe, and then the one from Nana” or “Muffin, do you have something you need to share?”